School leadership

 According to the Act on the Organization and Operation of Local Educational Administration, municipal committees supervise the duties of prefectural-funded faculty and staff under the plan of the prefectural committee.

-This profile was reviewed with the support of the Permanent Delegation of Japan to UNESCO and by Hirokazu Yokota, Deputy Director of the Children and Families Agency.
+This profile was reviewed by experts from the Japanese Government, with the support of the Permanent Delegation of Japan to UNESCO.
+It was also reviewed by Hirokazu Yokota, Deputy Director of the Children and Families Agency.